The 10 Largest Cities in Australia: A Journey Across Urban Hubs

 7 – Hobart, the capital of Tasmania

-With Hobart, “we get out of” mainland Australia in order to reach the island of Tasmania, of which it is the capital.
+With Hobart, “we get out of” mainland Australia to reach the island of Tasmania, of which it is the capital.
 The total population is 253,654, making it an unmissable base from which to explore this large island in the south of Australia.
-There are also interesting attractions in the city, starting with the Museum of Old and New Art.
+Key attractions in the city include the Museum of Old and New Art, a renowned cultural institution.

 8 – Wollongong, or The Gong

 In eighth position in the top 10 biggest Australian cities ranking is Wollongong, also informally called The Gong.
-This New South Wales city is located 85 kilometres from Sydney and is renowned for its heavy industry, its harbour and its long mining history.
+This New South Wales city is located 85 kilometres from Sydney and is renowned for its heavy industry, harbour, and rich mining history.

-9 – Newcastle, once again in the New South Wales
+9 – Newcastle, another major city in New South Wales

 10 – Darwin, the northern town